monsoonmaelstrom/book2/book2.md

 ----

-We been running for over an hour when someone asks if we can stop.
+We’ve been running for over an hour when someone asks if we can stop.
 I apparently didn’t hear the question the first time it was asked.

 “Hazel,” Alex says getting my attention, “do we need to keep running?”